How Did Julia Haart Make Her Money? ‘My Unorthodox Life’ Star’s Career

 Haart’s journey to fame and fortune started in 2013, when she left the orthodox Jewish community she had called home for most of her life.
 “I was 43 and knew nothing about the world,” she told People earlier this year, recalling that precipitous moment in her life.
 “I felt like a martian.”

-Here are details about Haart’s career trajectory so far.
+Here are details about Haart’s career trajectory and net worth so far.

 Julia Haart launched her own shoe line in 2013.